MicrosoftDocs/fabric-docs/docs/admin/git-integration-admin-settings.md

 ## Users can synchronize workspace items with their Git repositories (Preview)

 Users can synchronize a workspace with an Azure Git repository, edit their workspace, and update their Git repos using the Git integration tool.
 You can enable Git integration for the entire organization, or for a specific group.
-Turn off this setting to prevent users from syncing workspace items with their Git repositories.
+This switch is **enabled** by default.
+Disabled it to prevent users from syncing workspace items with their Git repositories.

 :::image type="content" source="./media/git-integration-admin-settings/enable-git-integration-switch.png" alt-text="Screenshot of the Git integration switch.":::